On this walk, children will enjoy the hundreds of deer roaming the park as well as the geese and swans on the lake.

 The Basics

-Time: 1 hour
+Time: 1 hour 30 mins

-Pushchair: If the ground is firm
+Pushchair: If the ground is firm a pushchair should be able to get around.

-Dogs: Yes, but on leads around deer
+Dogs: Dogs are welcome, but must be on leads around the deer.

 The park is full of free-roaming deer

-Petworth Park is a truly splendid 700-acre park with a landscape designed by Capability Brown.
+Petworth Park is a truly splendid 700-acre deer park with a landscape designed by Capability Brown.
 Bring a picnic and explore the multiple pathways, lake, ancient trees and herds of fallow deer.
 The deer park is free to explore but if you want to enter the National Trust managed Petworth House, you will need to be members or buy tickets.

 The Route